cloudflare/cloudflare-docs/content/registrar/account-options/renew-domains.md

 {{</Aside>}}

-You can continue to keep your domain registered with Cloudflare for the time remaining on the expiration date.
-If you decide you want to keep the domain, enable auto-renew at any time prior to your expiration.
+You can continue to keep your domain registered with Cloudflare for the time remaining until the expiration date.
+If you decide you want to keep the domain, enable auto-renew at any time prior to expiration.

 ## Set up automatic renewals

 If you want your domains to renew automatically, keep the default settings for your domain (**Auto Renew** should be set to **On**).
 To find this setting:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and click **Registrar**.
-2. Find the domain you want to auto renew, and make sure the **Auto-Renew** toggle is enabled.
+2. Find the domain you want to auto renew, and make sure the **Auto-renew** toggle is enabled.

 Cloudflare attempts to renew these domains automatically 30 days before their expiration date.
 Several more attempts are made if the first attempt fails.
 The last attempt to renew is made on the day before expiration.
 You can also [manually renew](#renew-a-domain-manually) a domain at any time.